 - 4.3.6 The open, green quality of the suburban environment was part of Harrow's historical appeal.
 Over time, intensification of building coverage and hard landscaping, principally to accommodate cars, has reduced incidental green infrastructure.
 This has not only affected the visual quality of the environment, but has also biodiversity, urban temperatures, air quality, and the volume and speed of surface water run-off, together with water quality.
 Small site development without some form of safeguards could well intensify these matters.
-Therefore, the design of proposals should consider urban greening to protect and enhance biodiversity, in line with Policy GI3 - 4.3.7 Proposals should seek to optimise the housing output on small sites, to address local needs, whilst ensuring compliance with other development plan policies relating to high quality design, the protection and enhancement of the local character, minimising any potential amenity impacts on the surrounding area, etc. Further, proposals should ensure the design, layout of their site does not prejudice the comprehensive delivery of adjacent sites or wider area. - 4.3.8 The London Plan (2021) indicates the small site target can be considered as a reliable source of windfall housing sites and can contribute towards anticipated future housing supply towards meeting the Local Plan housing requirement/target, as well as demonstrating a five-year land supply of deliverable housing sites.
-Whilst the NPPF 2021 (para 71), emphasises this approach should be supported by compelling evidence to demonstrate that a windfall allowance is a reliable source of housing supply. - The Draft Small Sites Capacity Study (2021) indicates an average of 298 4.3.9 homes per annum were delivered on small sites between 2010-19 within the Borough.
+Therefore, the design of proposals should consider urban greening to protect and enhance biodiversity, in line with Policies GI3 Biodiversity and GI4 Urban Greening, Landscaping and Trees. - 4.3.7 Proposals should seek to optimise the housing output on small sites, to address local needs, whilst ensuring compliance with other development plan policies relating to high quality design, the protection and enhancement of the local character, minimising any potential amenity impacts on the surrounding area, etc. Further, proposals should ensure the design, layout of their site does not prejudice the comprehensive delivery of adjacent sites or wider area.
+In addition, proposals will be required to consider any future local guidance that may be produced, in line with the Small Sites Design Code London Plan Guidance (2023), to support well designed new homes on small sites. - 4.3.8 The London Plan (2021) indicates the small site target can be considered as a reliable source of windfall housing sites and can contribute towards anticipated future housing supply towards meeting the Local Plan housing requirement/target, as well as demonstrating a five-year land supply of deliverable housing sites.
+Whilst the NPPF 2021 (para 71), emphasises this approach should be supported by compelling evidence to demonstrate that a windfall allowance is a reliable source of housing supply. - 4.3.9 The Small Sites Capacity Study (2022) indicates an average of 298 homes per annum were delivered on small sites between 2010-19 within the Borough.
 This study sought to identify potential development sites below 0.25ha, assess their suitability, availability and their potential capacity for providing new housing, to meet the small sites target.
 The study concluded the small sites identified as suitable may have a potential capacity to provide between 380 (design led capacity work) and 478 (London Plan Density matrix) additional homes per annum. - 4.3.10 Strategic Policy 3 set outs the level of housing anticipated from various sources of supply during the plan period, including a small sites windfall allowance (SSWA) of 375 homes per annum (based on the London Plan small sites target), to assess whether the housing capacity of all sources of potential sources of supply will meet the proposed housing requirement/target.